 Only where you use this feature proactively and voluntarily, i.e. by clicking on the plug-in, will the relevant third-party portal have access to your Online Platform usage data.
 As a result, the legal basis for this is the consent you gave to the provider of the third-party portal (Art.
 6(1)(a), GDPR).
-Upon registration, the portal providers provided you with data privacy information and information on which data are used for what purpose if you use the social plug-in.
+Upon registration, the portal operators provided you with data privacy information and information on which data are used for what purpose if you use the social plug-in.
 We do not transfer any information that would allow any direct identification of your person.
-As far as we receive data from the third-party portal provider, these are aggregated data that do not reveal your identity.
+As far as we receive data from the third-party portal operator, these are aggregated data that do not reveal your identity.

 Based on Art.
 7(3), GDPR, you are entitled to withdraw your consent with effect for the future.
 To do so, simply click on the social plug-in and deactivate the relevant feature.

 - Facebook data privacy

 - Twitter data privacy

 - Instagram data privacy

 4.1.4 Integration of interactive Infogram graphics and diagrams

 To visualise data and optimise your user experience, we embed interactive graphics and diagrams created using Infogram.com tools in our online platform.
 The features are provided by Infogram, 450 Bryant Street, San Francisco, CA 94107, USA.
 By integrating infographics in our online platform, we aim to make an optimal range of information available to the users of our products and services.